IgorCATech/docs-site/docs/user-guide/cli-db2plugin.md

 If you installed Zowe CLI from **Bintray**, complete the following steps:

-1. Open a command line window and issue the following command:
+1. Set your npm registry if you did not already do so when you installed Zowe CLI.
+Issue the following command:

     ```
+    npm config set @brightside:registry https://api.bintray.com/npm/ca/brightside
+    ```

+2. Open a command line window and issue the following command:

+    ```
     zowe plugins install @brightside/db2
     ```

-2. After the command execution completes, issue the following command to validate that the installation completed successfully.
+3. After the command execution completes, issue the following command to validate that the installation completed successfully.

     ```
     zowe plugins validate db2